 How is Shellac removed?

 Well, for sure not by peeling it or chewing it off (gross, I know, but we’ve seen it).
 That will surely damage your nails.
-We suggest booking follow up appointment 2 weeks after.
+We suggest booking a follow-up appointment 2 weeks after.
 We then wrap your nails with cotton soaked in special remover and foil.
 We then leave the wraps on for 10 minutes.
-After that the Shellac crumbles off with ease.
-We gently push it off and remove some left over pieces with pad soaked in remover.
+After that, the Shellac crumbles off with ease.
+We gently push it off and remove some leftover pieces with a pad soaked in remover.
 You are then ready for your manicure and another Shellac application.

 Does Shellac damage the nails?